 - Select the servlet container you want to configure and click View.

-- Select JSP, and under Attributes, click Edit.
+- Select JSP and click Edit.

 To enable them using the management CLI, use the following command: